Best Spring Hikes in the Seattle Area for Kids and Families

 Photo:

-Tacoma Nature Center
+Tacoma Nature Center, Tacoma

 Visit the Tacoma Nature Center, an urban wetland preserve in the South Sound, for a chance to view wildlife and birds in all seasons.

-Favorite trails: There are two and a half miles of gentle trails in the park.
+Favorite trails: There are 2.5 miles of gentle trails in the park.
 A 1-mile loop circles Snake Lake.
 If you are up for traversing more distance and a bit of elevation, take the Hillside Loop away from the lake.
 Kids will love the nature-themed Discovery Pond play area with its innovative structures, such as a tree house and a pond with waterfalls.
 Tacoma Nature Center trails are open daily from 8:30 a.m. until sunset.
 You can download a trail map and trail guide from the website.

-Extras: Tacoma Nature Center hosts a nature-based preschool, summer camps for kids ages 4–12 and opportunities for teens to gain community service experience volunteering for summer camps.
+Extras: Tacoma Nature Center hosts a nature-based preschool, summer camps for kids ages 4–12, and opportunities for teens to gain community service experience volunteering for summer camps.

-Next stop: garden delights
+Next stop: Garden delights